 Pathway uses a “learn by doing” approach.
-We promote self-advocacy and use individualized support to accomodate the different learning styles of students with intellectual and other developmental disabilities.
+We promote self-advocacy and use individualized support to accommodate the different learning styles of students with intellectual and other developmental disabilities.
 Courses include training in life skills and career exploration, with a strong emphasis on practical learning.

 The expected outcomes for Pathway students are:

 - Enhanced Academic Skills: Expand academic skills to set a foundation for lifelong learning.

 - Career Development: Identify career goals and participate in activities that support future employment.

 - Independence: Achieve an increased level of independence and participation in community activities.

 - Increased Social Skills: Increase social skills by developing personal and work relationships.

 - Self-Advocacy: Practice self-advocacy and self-determination in academic and daily living.